 Therefore, with this idea in mind, I would like to ask you again: How many logos do you remember?

 Logos are the fastest way to recognise a brand.
 Logos are everywhere.
-In signs, TV, computer, ads, packaging, magazines, cars, busses, etc. Would you be able to draw the logo of your favourite shop?
+In signs, TV, computer, ads, packaging, magazines, cars, buses, etc. Would you be able to draw the logo of your favourite shop?

-We remember only those logos that were incised to our subconscious mind.
+We remember only those logos that were incised into our subconscious mind.

 First, they convey familiarity with the brand and our view of their professionalism.
 You look at that logo and you know you will walk on the clouds with their shoes.
 You will know your device will work if you buy Apple.
 You might feel you have conquered the world in your BMW 507.
 Or, just coming back to reality, you know your products will have “everyday low prices” if you go to Walmart.

 The logos we remember telling us a story.
 And they offer us much more than low prices or major ergonomics.
 They recognise the trust that keeps bringing on sales with the same customers.
 And a good growth in the revenue!

 THE FACE OF OUR BUSINESS

-So many times, when people start a new business, they get extremely enthusiastic with the excitement of buying furniture, interior design, hiring people, getting financing, that they forget their face.
+So many times, when people start a new business, they get extremely enthusiastic with the excitement of buying furniture, interior design, hiring people, and getting financing, that they forget their faces.
 The face becomes, then, the last priority.
 They end up having a business without a face.

 Studies have shown that having a logo from the beginning gives the company and the staff a positive psychological encouragement to build themselves and work as a team.
 The staff works with the logo and develops a sense of affection and care for it.

 Besides that, your logo helps the target audience distinguish you from the competition.
-The company logo is functional in the communication with your customers and with your industry.
-This positive communication is the reason why logos should be readable, understandable, and straightforward to what your mission is, respecting your public and your values.
+The company logo is functional in communication with your customers and with your industry.
+This positive communication is the reason logos should be readable, understandable, and straightforward to what your mission is, respecting your public and your values.